 Ready to learn more about Recycling?
 Confused about what to put in your recycling bin?
 We have you covered!
-Get the answers you′re looking for, then just for fun, take a quiz to test your smarts!

 After you place materials in a recycling bin, either at a business or at home, recycling trucks come and pick up the materials.
 Mixed recycling is compressed in the truck, and glass and other special materials are kept separate.

 The recycling trucks dump each material in specific areas at the Material Recovery Facility (MRF).
 The mixed recycling is piled onto conveyor belts to be sorted.